The Ultimate Glossary of Drug Regulatory Terms for Canada

 A substance set out in Schedule 1 of the Natural Health Products Regulations or a combination of substances in which all the medicinal ingredients are substances set out in Schedule 1 of the Natural Health Products Regulations, a homeopathic medicine or a traditional medicine.

-NOC/c-QN – Notice of Compliance with Conditions Qualifying Notice
+What is a Notice of Compliance with Conditions Qualifying Notice -NOC/c-QN?

 This applies to products that has promising evidence of clinical effectiveness with acceptable safety profile intended for the treatment, prevention or diagnosis of a serious, life-threatening or severely debilitating disease or condition for which there is no existing therapy available in Canada which possesses a similar therapeutic profile or for which the new drug submission demonstrates a significant improvement in the benefit/risk profile over the available alternative product.

-If deficiencies and/or significant omissions that preclude continuing the review are identified during the review of a submission, a NOD will be issued.
+A notice of deficiency is a notice issued if deficiencies and/or significant omissions that preclude continuing the review are identified during the review of a submission.

 NSN – Not Satisfactory Notice